ddeutils/ddeutil-workflow/README.md

 > [!IMPORTANT]
 > I recommend you to use the `hook` stage for all actions that you want to do
 > with workflow activity that you want to orchestrate.
-Because it able to dynamic
+Because it is able to
-> an input argument with the same hook function that make you use less time to
+> dynamic an input argument with the same hook function that make you use less
-> maintenance your data workflows.
+> time to maintenance your data workflows.

 ```yaml
 run-py-local: